VeriNum/double-double/README.md

 - **common**: a directory with of Coq files with common lemmas and tactics.

 ## How to build the proofs
-In a Coq Platform that already has CompCert and VST installed, you must also install VSTlib and vcfloat.
+In a Coq Platform that already has CompCert and VST installed, you must also install VSTlib and VCFloat.

 Clone the repo https://github.com/VeriNum/vcfloat.
 In the directory **vcfloat/vcfloat/**
 - `make -j`